fluese/layerMapping/README.md

 field correction method.
 This needs to be done in ./biasCorrection/preproc_sensemap.m on line 19

-## Brief instructions for use (for detailed description cf. surfaceMapping_hiresSlab.py)
+## Brief instructions for use
+1. For detailed description cf. surfaceMapping_hiresSlab.py
-1. Data needs be formated according to BIDS
+2. Data needs be formated according to BIDS
-2. Paths, files, and flags need to be changed at the beginning of the Python script
+3. Paths, files, and flags need to be changed at the beginning of the Python script

 ## Things to do
 1. Make use of ANTsPy (instead of ANTs)